This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 This pattern has become quite popular.
 It does not reflect the intention of the author as clearly as the longer version, but it’s much less verbose.
 Speed-wise, there isn’t much of a difference between the two versions.

 nameproperty of functions

-name property of a function contains its name:
+name property of a function contains the function’s name: